Categories

 “This book is designed to help law enforcement professionals overcome the internal assaults they experience both personally and organizationally over the course of their careers.
 These assaults can transform idealistic and committed officers into angry cynical individuals, leading to significant problems in both their personal and professional lives.
 Officers and their families can experience a law enforcement career as emotional survivors instead of falling by the wayside as victims of predictable and preventable challenges.”

-Back Cover
+Kevin M. Gilmartin, Ph.D., Back Cover

-Less than 150 pages, the book reads like a conversation or small, informal seminar with the author.
-Gilmartin is plain spoken and doesn’t mince words.
+When it comes to law enforcement psychology, author Kevin Gilmartin is the GOAT.
+He spent 20 years as a law enforcement professional before becoming a clinical psychologist.
+In less than 150 pages, this book reads like a conversation or small, informal seminar with the author.
+Gilmartin is plain-spoken; he doesn’t mince words.
 This is not new agey, pop psychology.
 Nor does it need a psychology degree to understand.

 Mindful Responder, The First Responder’s Field Guide to Improved Resilience, Fulfillment, Presence, and Fitness—On and Off the Job